IgniteUI/igniteui-xplat-docs/doc/en/components/editors/xdate-picker.md

 The XDate Picker component allows users to use a drop-down calendar UI allowing the intuitive selection of a day, month and year.
 This can be helpful when an application user needs to select specific dates, and multiple editors can be combined to create a date-range UI.

 > [!WARNING]
-> The `XDatePicker` component is deprecated from version xx.x of {ProductName}.
-For the latest supported {ProductName} Date Picker component refer to its respective page under "Scheduling"
+> The `XDatePicker` component is deprecated from version <!-- WebComponents -->5.0.0<!-- end: WebComponents --><!-- React -->18.7.0<!-- end: React --> of {ProductName}.
+For the latest supported {ProductName} Date Picker component refer to its respective page under "Scheduling".

 ## {Platform} XDate Picker Example